Yaml Parameter File Outline

 Parameter Description Type

 export Export Type can be one of: peptides, psms, psm_ids, long, q_value, q_value_all, q_value_comma_sep, leads, all, comma_sep.
 Suggested types are peptides, psms, and psm_ids as these produce square output.
-If there are multiple proteins per group the three mentioned types will report the leads only.
+If there are multiple proteins per group the three mentioned types will report the leads only unless inference_type is peptide_centric which will output a ; separated list of proteins in the group OR if inference_type is parsimony and grouping_type is parsimonious_grouping which will also return a ; separated list of proteins in the parsimony group.
 Other types report on the peptide level with slightly different formats and whether or not to include leads only or all proteins.
 See here for an in-depth explanation of Export Types.
 String

 fdr False Discovery Rate to be marked as significant.
 Ex.
 0.01 for 1% FDR.
 Numeric